Daily Scrum Practices to Rock Your Next Sprint

 Always Be on Time

-One of the biggest problems we tackle with our agile coaching clients is the culture of meetings starting late.
+One of the biggest problems we tackle with our clients is the culture of meetings starting late.
 It may sound simple, but a fundamental success factor for the Scrum framework is ensuring that ceremonies start precisely on time.
 This keeps the development team focused as much as possible on completing the work in the sprint and avoids complaints of “wasting time in meetings.”

 Because Scrum relies on efficiency to meet its shorter timeframes, you simply don’t have time to waste.
 If a seven-person team waits around ten minutes before starting their daily standup, that’s an hour and ten minutes of productivity wasted.
 From just one occurrence!
 If this happens every day over the course of a two-week sprint… that’s eleven hours and forty minutes of lost time.